MichalMakowiejczuk/GPX-analyzer/README.md

 The idea behind **GPX profile analyzer** came from my own cycling experience.
 While using Garmin Connect, I often felt that some useful features were missing – especially around climb detection and route profile analysis.
-This project was created to extend those capabilities by providing automatic climb detection, detailed elevation statistics, and an interactive dashboard for route exploration.
+This project was created to extend those capabilities by providing automatic climb detection with custom settings, detailed elevation statistics, and an interactive dashboard for route exploration.

 ---